Thursday, November 03, 2005

 When I made my first post to the blog, I had stated that it would be used to talk about issues important to me, including city politics, state & national politics, science & technology, and various going-ons in my life.
 I've focused primarily on City of Starkville related posts but today i'm going to expand on an entirely different topic: CAPTCHA's.

+What's a CAPTCHA?
 It's an acroymn that stands for Completely Automated Public Turing-Test to Tell Computers and Humans Apart.

 What?
 You may be more familar with it in the form of images such as this: